-So the agent's task is to solve the Merton problem in a data-driven way, where data include only stock--factor--volatility processes, the agent's own wealth process under any given portfolio, and the risk aversion parameter, without knowledge of the forms of market coefficients $\mu(\cdot,\cdot),\sigma(\cdot,\cdot),m(\cdot,\cdot),\nu(\cdot,\cdot)$.
+So the agent's task is to solve the Merton problem in a data-driven way, where data include only stock-factor-volatility processes, the agent's own wealth process under any given portfolio, and the risk aversion parameter, without knowledge of the forms of market coefficients $\mu(\cdot,\cdot),\sigma(\cdot,\cdot),m(\cdot,\cdot),\nu(\cdot,\cdot)$.
 This knowledge/information structure more accurately reflects an actual investor's knowledge rather than a hypothetical omniscient agent.
-Moreover, in reality, when faced with an unknown environment, humans tend to do trial-and-error to test various strategies (i.e. engage randomized policies) and learn from experience.\footnote{It is interesting to note that taking randomized decisions is often observed in behavioral experiments \citep{agranov2017stochastic} and considered as an integral part of human behaviors \citep{mattsson2002probabilistic,swait2013probabilistic}.
-Stochastic policies are popular in analyzing (dynamic) discrete choices \citep{hotz1993conditional}, and our setting here is a natural extension to accommodate continuum choices.}
+Moreover, in reality, when faced with an unknown environment, humans tend to use trial-and-error to test various strategies (i.e. engage randomized policies) and learn from experience.

-{Both the knowledge structure and the employment of stochastic policies are} prevalent in the general RL literature.
+{Both the knowledge structure and the employment of randomized policies are} prevalent in the general RL literature.
 A distinctive feature of RL compared with standard optimization or statistics is that ``data" can be {\it endogenous} and, hence, also part of the solutions.
 It is generally acknowledged that a policy in RL has two objectives: to learn the environment {\it relevant} to the optimization objective and to improve performance.
 The former is the demand for exploration while the latter for exploitation.
-The essence of RL is to strike the best exploration--exploitation balance, which is usually achieved by randomizing decisions, i.e., extending the policy space to include stochastic or randomized policies (or mixed strategies in game theory).
+The essence of RL is to strike the best exploration-exploitation balance, which is usually achieved by randomizing decisions, i.e., extending the policy space to include stochastic or randomized policies (or mixed strategies in game theory).